Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: All properties are in tabs of 10 properties max
     BONUS: 50 properties

-    BONUS: Fix the user profile navigate buttons to reset the page into the myProperties tab

     BONUS: User Profile:
     BONUS: as a buyer:
     list of offers made with links to the properties /